Tesla recalls nearly all vehicles sold in US to fix system that monitors drivers using Autopilot

 The recall covers models Y, S, 3 and X produced between Oct.
 5, 2012, and Dec.
 7 of this year.
 The update was to be sent to certain affected vehicles on Tuesday, with the rest getting it later.

-According to recall documents, agency investigators met with Tesla starting in October to explain “tentative conclusions” about the fixing the monitoring system.
+According to recall documents, agency investigators met with Tesla starting in October to explain "tentative conclusions" about fixing the monitoring system.
 Tesla did not concur with NHTSA's analysis but agreed to the recall on Dec.
-5 in an effort to resolve the investigation.
+5 to resolve the investigation.

 Auto safety advocates for years have been calling for stronger regulation of the driver monitoring system, which mainly detects whether a driver's hands are on the steering wheel.
-They have called for cameras to make sure a driver is paying attention, which are used by other automakers with similar systems.
+They have called for cameras to make sure a driver is paying attention, which other automakers with similar systems use.

 Philip Koopman, a professor of electrical and computer engineering at Carnegie Mellon University who studies autonomous vehicle safety, called the software update a compromise that doesn't address a lack of night vision cameras to watch drivers' eyes, as well as Teslas failing to spot and stop for obstacles.